zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 **4.1 Sharing**

-We will not share your personal information with companies, organizations, and individuals outside of OneClick service providers, except in the following cases:
+We will not share your personal information with companies, organizations, and individuals outside of SnapAction service providers, except in the following cases:

 1. Sharing with explicit consent: After obtaining your explicit consent, we will share your personal information with other parties;
-2. Sharing with affiliated companies: To facilitate our provision of services based on affiliated accounts to you, recommend information of interest to you, or protect the legitimate rights and interests of OneClick affiliated companies or other users or the public from infringement, your personal information may be shared with our affiliated companies.
-We will only share necessary personal information (such as to facilitate your use of the OneClick account to use the products or services of affiliated companies, we will share your necessary account information with affiliated companies).
+2. Sharing with affiliated companies: To facilitate our provision of services based on affiliated accounts to you, recommend information of interest to you, or protect the legitimate rights and interests of SnapAction affiliated companies or other users or the public from infringement, your personal information may be shared with our affiliated companies.
+We will only share necessary personal information (such as to facilitate your use of the SnapAction account to use the products or services of affiliated companies, we will share your necessary account information with affiliated companies).
 If our affiliated companies change the purpose and processing of personal information, they will again seek your authorization and consent.
-You agree that affiliated companies and OneClick will share necessary relevant information.
-OneClick will accurately record and save the sharing and transfer of personal information, including the date, scale, purpose of sharing and transfer, and the basic situation of data recipients.
+You agree that affiliated companies and SnapAction will share necessary relevant information.
+SnapAction will accurately record and save the sharing and transfer of personal information, including the date, scale, purpose of sharing and transfer, and the basic situation of data recipients.
 3. Sharing with authorized partners: Only for the purposes stated in this privacy policy, some of our services will be provided jointly by us and authorized partners.
 We may share some of your personal information with partners to provide better customer service and user experience.
 When you purchase products on the website, we must share your personal information with logistics service providers to arrange delivery or arrange partner services.
 We will only share your personal information for legitimate, necessary, specific, and clear purposes and will only share the personal information necessary to provide the service.
 Our partners are not allowed to use the shared personal information for any other purposes unrelated to the product or service.

-OneClick services contain links to other websites.
-Except as required by law, OneClick is not responsible for the privacy protection measures of other websites.
+SnapAction services contain links to other websites.
+Except as required by law, SnapAction is not responsible for the privacy protection measures of other websites.
 We may add commercial partner or co-branded websites at any time when needed, but the information provided to them will only be basic information without privacy, and we will not disclose your identity.

 2. Sharing under legal circumstances: We may share your personal information externally in accordance with laws and regulations, litigation dispute resolution needs, or the requirements of administrative or judicial authorities.